Disclosure: Our accommodation and travel to La Brasilia were paid for by Al Fresco for the purposes of this review.

 We were in a brand new Toscanini mobile home, which had 3 bedrooms, 1 shower room, a separate w/c, and open plan living space.
 There’s also a large outside deck with table and chairs for 4, plus 2 sun loungers.

-Our accommodation had air conditioning, which is available for a small weekly supplement.
+Our accommodation at La Brasilia had air conditioning, which is available for a small weekly supplement.

-We were kindly given linen packs and beach towels as part of our review of Camping La Brasilia.
+We were kindly given linen packs and beach towels as part of our Camping La Brasilia review.

 This meant we received four beach towels, and each bed had two sheets, two pillow cases and a fleece blanket.
 There is a fan and a heater in each bedroom in case you need it.